 Hip and low back pain can severely limit your mobility and reduce your quality of life, especially during pregnancy.
 Common causes of pregnancy-related joint pain include:

 - Arthritis.
 This is a common condition that causes joint pain and inflammation.
 There are over 100 different types of arthritis, all of which can cause severe joint pain.
-Sometimes pregnancy can cause arthritis to develop or even worsen current arthritis symptoms.
+Sometimes pregnancy can cause or worsen arthritis symptoms.

 Addressing Pregnancy-Related Joint Pain

 Finding solutions to joint problems while pregnant can be more difficult than addressing the joint pain pre-pregnancy.
 Certain medications or foods that might have alleviated the joint pain before pregnancy may now be off-limits.

 Fortunately, there are a few ways to help alleviate pregnancy-related joint pain naturally and safely.
 One of the simplest things you can do for your joints is to work on an exercise routine that effectively strengthens the muscles surrounding your joints and keeps them supported.